mittwald/typo3-varnishcache/Documentation/Configuration/Index.rst

 Default configuration
 ---------------------
 * By default a new page type is set for uncached content elements.
 If you need another page type just change it by using constant editor.
+* Make sure static typoscript is included into page template

 Varnish Server Configuration
 ----------------------------